Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Conclusion

 \section{Conclusion}

-In conclusion, the optimization of control policies on matrix Lie groups is an important problem in control and robotics with numerous applications.
+Optimization of control policies on matrix Lie groups presents a significant challenge in control and robotics, while offering numerous practical applications.
 In this work, we have proposed a novel approach for tackling this problem using an augmented Lagrangian based constrained discrete \ac{ddp} algorithm.
-Our method involves lifting the optimization problem to the Lie algebra in the backward pass, allowing us to compute the gradient of the objective and constraint functions within the corresponding tangent space.
+Our method involves lifting the optimization problem to the Lie algebra in the backward pass, facilitating the computation of gradients for objective and constraint functions within the corresponding tangent space.
 In the forward pass, we retract back to the manifold by integrating the dynamics using the optimal policy obtained in the backward pass.

-A key contribution of our work is the development of a general approach for nonlinear constraint handling for a wide range of matrix Lie groups.
-Previous methods were only able to handle constraints for specific classes of matrix Lie groups, such as SO(3) constraints.
-Our method, on the other hand, is able to handle a wide range of nonlinear constraints, making it a more widely applicable and flexible solution.

-In addition, we have demonstrated the effectiveness of the method in handling external disturbances through its application as a Lie-algebraic feedback control policy on SE(3).
+A key contribution of this work is the development of a general approach for handling nonlinear constraints within the \ac{ddp} framework across a wide range of matrix Lie groups.
+The method thus surpasses previous \ac{ddp} methods, which were constrained to specific matrix Lie groups, by providing a more versatile and widely applicable solution.
+Additionally, compared to existing direct optimization methods, our approach demonstrates increased computational efficiency, achieving faster convergence rates with fewer iterations due to its inherent incorporation of the dynamics and leveraging second-order information for more accurate updates.
+We also demonstrated the method's effectiveness in handling external disturbances through its application as a Lie-algebraic feedback control policy on SE(3).
 The results show that the approach is able to effectively handle constraints and maintain its stability in the presence of external disturbances.

-Overall, the proposed \ac{ddp} algorithm represents a significant step forward in the field of optimization on matrix Lie groups.
-It provides a flexible and general approach for nonlinear constraint handling and has the potential to be applied to a wide range of control problems.

-In future research, exploring closed-loop uncertainty propagation throughout the prediction horizon, as demonstrated for Euclidean models in \cite{Alcan2022}, could pave the way for a robust \ac{mpc} framework tailored to matrix Lie groups.
-This advancement would enable the proposed method to operate effectively in more complex and dynamic environments.
+One of the limitations of our work is the assumption that the deterministic transition dynamics of the controlled systems are assumed to be known.
+Future research could address this by including the learning of these dynamics within the matrix Lie group representation.
+Additionally, incorporating uncertainties from both the dynamic models and measurements into the planning, and investigating closed-loop uncertainty propagation similar to the approach used for Euclidean models in \cite{Alcan2022} could significantly enhance the robustness of the proposed approach.
+These advancements would further enable the method to perform more effectively in complex, dynamic and unknown environments.